gvwilson/sensibleadventures/wrestler/wrestler.md

 *"You must go with them because I have said you must."
 The elk bleats again.
-You can put your arrows in Laugher's quiver next season."*
+"You can put your arrows in Laugher's quiver next season."*

 ---